pikkutimo/Studies/TIRA/Airport/README.md

 Secondly alter the functioning so that the moving planes have priority over planes that are taking off.
 While the landing strips queue is full, the takeoff strips is used only for landings.

+## Four points

+Add third runway.
+One runway is used for landings only, the second for takeoffs only and the third is mainly landings but when the landing queue is empty, takeoffs from the third are possible.